Seremaia Bai: Career

 Seremaia Bai finished his career playing for Leicester Tigers after joining them in 2014.
-He previously played for Castres Olympique and ASM Clermont Auvergne who both compete in France's Top 14 competition.
+He previously played for Castres Olympique and ASM Clermont Auvergne who both competed in France's Top 14 competition.
 He also plays for the Fiji national team and the Pacific Islanders.
 He has played under-19s, under 21s and under 23s for the Fiji national side.
 Bai attended Lelean Memorial School in Nausori, Fiji.

 He made his international debut for Fiji in 2000 in a match against Japan which Fiji won 47–22.
 That year he was also capped against Samoa, the USA, Canada and Italy.
-In 2001 he was capped three times, twice against Tonga and once against Samoa.
+In 2001, he was capped three times, twice against Tonga, and once against Samoa.

 In the second match against Tonga he broke his ankle.
-In 2002 he joined Southland for the National Provincial Championship, and went on tour with Fiji for the November Test series in the northern hemisphere.
+In 2002, he joined Southland for the National Provincial Championship, and went on tour with Fiji for the November Test series in the northern hemisphere.